ramonbnuezjr/mcp_city_desk_agent/activity_log.md

 - Added secure secrets management with .streamlit/secrets.toml for API key configuration
 - Established live monitoring of 95% API query accuracy target, cost tracking, and performance analytics
 - Dashboard successfully runs on localhost:8501 with full functionality and real data integration

+## 2025-01-27 21:15 UTC – Assistant – Task: Bug Fix and Dashboard Stabilization
+Context: Resolved critical error preventing Streamlit dashboard from starting properly
+Change: Fixed NameError in logs page exception handling where 'Exception as Path:' was incorrectly typed instead of 'Exception as e:'.
+This resolved the dashboard startup failure and enabled full access to all 5 dashboard pages.
+Assumptions/Risks: Exception handling must use correct variable names for proper error reporting
+Verification: Dashboard now starts successfully on localhost:8501 with all pages functional KPI Link: Dashboard stability ensures continuous monitoring of 95% API query accuracy target and system performance metrics